energyaudit/JohnES6JavascriptUdemy/README.md

-# Course Material and FAQ for my Complete JavaScript Course
+# Course Material and FAQ for my Complete JavaScript Course from John

 This repo contains starter files and the finished project files for all the projects contained in the course.